In 2017, 16.7 million US consumers had their identities stolen and fraudulently used, resulting in financial losses of $16.8 billion.

 - Use a reputable credit monitoring service that notifies you when a new account opens up using your name or social security number.

-- Think about taking further preventative measures such as using an identity theft and credit protection service like Identity Guard, IdentityIQ, and PrivacyGuard.
-These companies can provide you with credit report monitoring, dark web and internet monitoring, up to $1 million in identity theft insurance, social security number alerts, lost wallet assistance, identity restoration services, and more.
+- Think about taking further preventative measures such as using identity theft and credit protection services like Identity Guard, IdentityIQ, and PrivacyGuard.
+These companies can provide you with credit report monitoring, Dark Web and internet monitoring, up to $1 million in identity theft insurance, social security number alerts, lost wallet assistance, identity restoration services, and more.